Experience a culinary journey through Australia’s beloved island state while soaking up its wild, rugged natural beauty.

 - Day 1: Flights to arrive prior to 7am into Hobart Airport (walking tour begins at 8:30am, pre-accommodation recommended)

-- Day 7: Flights to depart anytime from Hobart Airport
+- Day 7: Flights to depart anytime from Launceston Airport